Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 |:---------------------------------------------------------------------:|:----------------------------------------------------------------------:|
 | <img src="../_static/media/chapter_3/section_1-4/media/image2.jpg" /> | <img src="../_static/media/chapter_3/section_1-4/media/image3.jpeg" /> |

-If the condition of "if statement" is true, block of code 1 and 2 will be
+If the condition of "**if statement**" is true, block of code 1 and 2 will be

 executed in sequence.
 Otherwise, skip block of code 1 and directly execute block of code 2.